Wednesday

 Talk (60 min)

-Open Source is Broken, and it's Your Fault
+Open Source is Broken, and it’s Our Fault

 Lotte Pitcher